JoshOrndorff/jsrhoxy/README.md

 This project strives to be a complete but minimal implementation of rholang as well as a learning and exploration tool.

 Right now not much is working, but there is a parser, a tuplespace, and basic comm support.
-The colab did a code walkthrough on 05 Feb 2019.
+The colab did a code walkthrough on 05 April 2019.
 [Part 1](https://youtu.be/Id0kujWyNf4) is on youtube, but Part 2 was lost.

 Usage
 -----